meltwater/tau/examples/README.md

 _Imported examples are not supported as a stable API._

-_Some examples may use devDependencies which need to be installed as dependencies by any package which imports them._
+_Some examples may use devDependencies, e.g., bunyan, which need to be installed as dependencies by any package which imports them._